wheaney/XRLinuxDriver/README.md

 2. [Download the setup script](https://github.com/wheaney/xrealAirLinuxDriver/releases/latest/download/xreal_driver_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/xreal_driver_setup`)
 3. Run the setup script as root (e.g. `sudo ~/Downloads/xreal_driver_setup`)

-Steam should now register your glasses as a new controller named `xReal Air virtual joystick`.
+Your PC should now automatically recognize when your glasses are plugged in and translate their movements to mouse movements.
 If you're not seeing this, check the log at `~/.xreal_driver_log` and report an Issue here with its contents.

 ### Turning automatic driver usage on or off

-After initial installation, the driver will automatically run whenever the glasses are plugged in.
-To disable the driver without completely removing it, you can use the script installed at `~/bin/xreal_driver_config`.
-From this script, you can enable the driver, disable it, or report its status.
-Run this file without arguments to see its usage.
+To disable the driver and turn off mouse movements without completely removing it, you can use the config script (e.g. `~/bin/xreal_driver_config -d` to disable, and `-e` to re-enable).
+Run this script without arguments to see its usage.
 Configs are stored in the file `~/.xreal_driver_config`.

 ### Practical Usage